reactjs/rfcs/text/0000-signals-and-slots.md

 *Slots* are React props that have been *connected* to a signal using the `connect` hook.

+Above all, I wish to stress: **Signals and Slots is not for state-management.
+It is for inter-component communication.**

 # Drawbacks

 Most of the drawbacks of React Hooks also apply to here.
 A non-exhaustive list of drawbacks specific to this proposal include:

-- Will probably require considerable changes to the internals of React.
+- May require considerable changes to the internals of React.
 - Might be difficult to implement a proof-of-concept outside of React.
 - `connect()` might need to be implemented by the renderer (ReactDOM) rather than React itself.